Hang ups: How your phone messes with your sleep

 Author: The Simple Bit

-Sleep is important for so many reasons.
+We all need all the sleep we can get right now.
 And yet many of us may be sabotaging our sleep by using our smartphones too often, at the wrong times, or in the wrong ways.

 - Staring at a screen before bed can delay the release of the hormone melatonin